 Drought-resistant, these little flowering stones are perfect houseplants because they require little water.
 While they can be planted outside, make sure they are not receiving too much water.
 Their native habitat is in the African deserts of Namibia and Southern Africa, so planting them outside in a rainy climate isn't the best idea.

-Do not water until the potting mix is dry, and until the old leaves are also dry.
-Overwatering can lead to root rot, which you don't want!
-Instead, plant them indoors in small pots placed in direct sunlight to partial shade.
-Lithops succulents thrive in gritty potting soil and cactus mix.
+Do not water these plants until the potting mix is dry, and until the old leaves are also dry.
+Over-watering can lead to root rot, which you don't want!
+Instead, plant them indoors in small pots placed on a windowsill or other spot with full sun, though partial shade is okay, too.
+Lithops succulents thrive in gritty potting soil, such as perlite, and cactus mix.

 Did you know that there are over 37 Lithops species and over 145 varieties?
 Check out some of our favorites: